maddie-maddela/R-Project/README.md

 ![Code_Snippet_02](https://github.com/maddies-codespace/R-Project/assets/141537679/11d5100c-a2a3-4048-a652-6e59d431a03b)

-We can look at column information, plot a few parameters using R Studio.
+We can look at column information and plot the desired parameters using R Studio.

 ![Code_Snippet_09](https://github.com/maddies-codespace/R-Project/assets/141537679/7b575625-3da1-4248-baf6-c4d6f87ed471)